 Careers Learning Journeys can be mapped out using the small changes you have made as a teacher in your own lessons.
-Then, you can take your careers links to your departmental meeting to form a collective Careers Learning Journey that includes milestone engagements such as visits and placements.
+Working with colleagues, you can then explore what a Careers Learning Journey might look like for your department, creating a collective Careers Learning Journey that includes milestone engagements such as employer visits and engagements.

-As you think about a Careers Learning Journey as a planning tool, you’ll need to consider how each activity builds upon previous experiences and where they are best placed within schemes of work.
-Remember there are is a breadth of activities that might feature on your Careers Learning Journey.
-One way to consider the activities, is to think about the type of engagement the student is involved in:
+Use a Careers Learning Journey as a tool for communicating your planned careers activity, demonstrating how career learning builds upon previous experiences.
+Remember there are a breadth of activities that can feature on your Careers Learning Journey.
+One way to consider the activities, is to think about the type of engagement the students are involved in:

 - Listen: for example presentations, information, guest speakers.

 - Do: for example factory tours, competitions, activities, collaborative projects

 - Research: for example research projects, homework’s.

 - ** Join**: for example taking part in optional activities, STEM Clubs, Engineering clubs.